Top things to do in the Canaries for action lovers

 Papagayo beaches, a great spot for snorkeling in Lanzarote

 Wondering where to go in the Canary Islands?
 Start with Tenerife, the largest and most populated island of the Canaries, offering an extensive range of outdoor activities for everyone.
 Whether you prefer to spend time in the mountains or make memories at the beach, Tenerife has everything you need.

 Climbing and hiking in Tenerife are two of the island’s most popular activities, as there are numerous trails for both beginners and experts.

-A key example is Mount Teide, an active volcano in Tenerife and the most visited natural wonder in Spain.
+A key example is Mount Teide, a huge volcano in Tenerife and the most visited natural wonder in Spain.
 As it is a part of the biggest volcanic complex of the Canaries, there are many popular hiking trails for you to explore.